Snowy Mountains Scenic Drive, NSW

 Days 5 to 7 – Tourist Drive 5

 Tumbarumba is the next stop to taste some of the new cold-climate wines of the region or visit a berry farm; then on to Batlow, a really beautiful town that makes a great overnight stop.
 There is still more to see in Tumut, including a paper mill and gold mine ruins.
-There is plenty more to see and do all along the drive and the longer you can spend here, the more time you will have to explore all the little nooks and crannies of the great Snowy Mountain Drive.
+There is plenty more to see and do all along the drive and the longer you can spend here, the more time you will have to explore all the little nooks and crannies of the great Snowy Mountains scenic drive by motorhome rental.